wuaw/battle-notify/README.md

 The `skills` field specifies the skill ID(s) that you want to track.

-Please see the section below under the header `Skill Reset Events # skills` for information about how to obtain and specify skill IDs.
+Please see the section below under the header [skills](#skills-1) for information about how to obtain and specify skill IDs.

 #### items